Decafoats/Achilles/README.md

   - Google APIs Intel x86 Atom System Image
 - **Hyper-V enabled**
 - **Virtual Device** : Google Pixel 4 with *Android 31 API*

+**Build and Run:**
+- `cd` into the repository `../Achilles`
+- Run the command `npx react-native run-android`
+- Must be either using an Android emulator or have an Android device plugged into PC to debug.

 # 🥅 Objective: